liupeirong/ManufacturingSamples/docs/data_schema.md

 ### Equipment Faults Timeseries

 This file contains the time period for each fault on each line.
-This information is used to attribute downtime of production lines.
+Faults cause downtime of production lines.
+Note that this info represents _events_ with a begin and end time rather than timeseries data with a point of time.

 | Line_Name | Fault_Code | Start_Time              | End_Time                |
 | :-------- | :--------- | :---------------------- | :---------------------- |